TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 **When you Book Products or Services for a third party**

-When you Book Products or Services for a third party using your Member ID and password, you must provide that third party's name and contact information, payment and billing information and other information required by the travel service provider(s).
+When you Book Products or Services for a third party, you must provide that third party's name and contact information, payment and billing information and other information required by the travel service provider(s).

 **When you Book Products or Services as a Guest**